 1. In the Run dialog box, type “admintools” and open that.

-2. This opens up Administrative Tools window.
+2. It opens up the Administrative Tools window.

-3. Open “Computer Management”.
+3. Open “Computer Management.”

 4. Expand following nodes: